 As the busiest airport in Japan (and one of the top five busiest in the world), Haneda has everything you'd expect from a modern domestic and international airport.
 Free Wi-Fi, airport lounges, and a variety of dining and shopping options are all at hand.

-Unique to Haneda, Edo Alley is a shopping and dining area in the international terminal styled like 19th-century Tokyo.
+Unique to Haneda, Edo Alley is a shopping and dining area in Terminal 3 that recreates an Edo streetscape, giving a feel for Tokyo of yesteryear.
 To enhance the effect, Edo Alley is accessed by crossing a replica of Nihonbashi, the historic center point of all roads in Japan.
 If you're in Terminal 1, look for Haneda's own aviation shrine and pray for a safe flight.

 For more modern Japan, visit Tokyo Pop Town, which stocks a wide array of anime, manga, and character merchandise.
-Or consider renting the futuristic robot tour guide-smartphone hybrid "Robohon" from the Global Wi-Fi counter.
+Or consider renting a "Robohon" for a robot guided tour.

 For flights arriving or departing outside of public transport hours, or if you just want to rest up, accommodations are available in each terminal.

-Terminal 3 (the international terminal) and Terminal 2 both offer standard hotel accommodations, while Terminal 1 has the plane-themed capsule hotel First Cabin on site for a truly Japanese sleeping experience.
+Terminal 3 (the international terminal) and Terminal 2 both offer standard hotel accommodations, while Terminal 1 has the first-class-themed compact hotel First Cabin on site for a comfortable sleeping experience.